Italian Village: Commercial/industrial

 Some commercial buildings reflect Italianate or even Victorian styles in their architecture, but many were renovated after High Street was widened in 1920.
 Buildings tend to be two to four stories high with a storefront at the base, an upper façade, and a building cornice or parapet at the top.
 Masonry construction with details of wood, brick, stone, or metal characterize these commercial buildings.
 Storefronts are almost always articulated into bays with large expanses of glass while upper floors resemble residential buildings with regularly spaced windows.
 Most industrial buildings are also two to four stories high and of the same masonry construction with many windows, some wood and some metal.
 Several industrial structures have brackets or decorative brickwork, reflections of Italianate cornice detail.

 Entertainment

 Alfonso Pishtelli, one of the first residents of Italian Village, recalls attending concerts at Goodale Park and Italian festivals on St. Clair Avenue with his family and friends. “[They] looked forward to Saturdays because typically it would be mostly weddings when people [could] get together.”

 The Columbus Italian Festival is still held today and the Italian Village Society puts on Holiday Potlucks.
 Salsa Saturdays are held on Lincoln Street.
 There are multiple restaurants and bars in Italian Village itself, as well as art galleries.
 Most of these are local businesses.

-Italian Village has numerous restaurants, bars, and art galleries.
 The neighborhood also offers other opportunities for entertainment within the Short North including theaters, farmers markets, and pocket parks.
 Nearby, Downtown Columbus is home to Nationwide Arena and the Columbus Convention Center.